kinecosystem/kin-website-docs/docs/quick-start/hi-kin-android.md

 Blockchain charges are demoninated in Fee, where 1 KIN = 10<sup>-5</sup> FEE.

 Not all blockchain transactions are charged Fee.
-Some apps (identified by `appID`) can be placed on a Whitelist which  allow users to execute transactions without being charged.
+Some apps (identified by `appID`) can be placed on a Whitelist, allowing users to execute transactions without being charged.
 Whitelisting requires a live app server and is beyond the scope of this Hello World client overview.

 ## Transaction ID